marcus-cmc/Optical-Modeling/README.md

 # Optical-Modeling :
 #### Modeling the light propogation in a multi-layer thin-film stack.

-The model is based on a transfer matrix method.
-The description of the model can be found in the following paper:
+The model is based on a transfer matrix method, which can be found in the following paper:

 L. A. A. Pettersson *et al.*, “Modeling photocurrent action spectra of photovoltaic devices based on organic thin films ”, *J. Appl.
 Phys.* **86**, 487-496 (1999) [[link to the paper]](http://aip.scitation.org/doi/10.1063/1.370757)